 Welcome to Raritan Valley Community College.
-I'm delighted that you've made the decision to attend our College and I'm honored to welcome you to our exciting and dynamic community.
+I hope you continue to remain safe and well during these unprecedented times.
+Whether you have chosen to start your academic year in online learning, virtual classes, or in-person instruction, I'm delighted that you've made the decision to attend our College and I'm honored to welcome you to our exciting and dynamic community.

 As you'll soon discover, you're joining a campus community that is dedicated to your success.
-We want you to realize your goals and your dreams - and we are all committed to helping you in any way we can.
-We believe that Raritan Valley Community College transforms lives - we know that it will transform yours.
+We want you to realize your goals and your dreams, and we are all committed to helping you in any way we can.
+We believe that Raritan Valley Community College transforms lives-we know that it will transform yours.

-We also think that learning takes place both within and outside the classroom.
-In class, you'll quickly discover an innovative and passionate faculty, a faculty that will ask you to engage in active collaborative learning.
+At RVCC, learning takes place both within and outside the classroom.
+In class, you'll quickly discover an innovative and passionate faculty, a faculty that will ask you to engage in active, collaborative learning.
 You'll have many opportunities to engage in small group work and to develop your critical thinking skills.
 We'll help you to solve problems, to write with clarity and purpose, to practice ethical reasoning, and to recognize the importance of civic engagement.